Nilesh-chaudhary/GPT-9.0/README.md

 <img style="width:20%; height:20%;" src="https://user-images.githubusercontent.com/83772913/229309933-1df193a4-dad9-415d-a32d-7ff674dab66f.png">

 # **AIShacKs**
-Aishacks is a Content media app where user can generate content/images by writing some description and and post directly inside app.
-Users can like, comment, Follow/Add friend each other in the app.
-Our app uses the API from Open AI's Dall-E to generate image.
+AIShacks is a content media app that allows users to generate images and other content by entering a description and posting it directly within the app.
+Users can engage with each other by liking, commenting, following, or adding friends.
+The app utilizes the DALL-E API from OpenAI to generate images, and it was developed using the MERN stack.

-We created this app using Mern stack.
-This application is also gamified such that user gets 15 credits each month and can use those credits to generate the image (1 credit per image).
-Also user can earn more credits based on number of likes on his posts.
-For each 10k likes, the user get 1 credit to his account.
-More details will be given below.
+The app also features gamification, where users receive 15 credits every month that they can use to generate images.
+Each image requires one credit.
+Moreover, users can earn additional credits based on the number of likes their posts receive.
+Specifically, for every 10,000 likes on a user's post, they will receive one credit.

+Please let us know if you need any further details regarding the app.

 # **Basic overview**
 ### Register page